RIR360/development/journal/2025/june.md

 ## 06/13/2025
 - Remember you have to maintain both life and work.
 - Be careful about the guilt, it can make you feel uncomfortable.
+- Even you done a lot but if your mind is not convinced you'll feel incomplete.